JacobGlennAyers/surprisal_from_llm/README.md

 This is currently under development.
 Certain features may be unstable.

-Minimal requirements can be found in `requirments.txt` and can be installed via pip: `pip install -r requirements.txt`.
+Minimal requirements can be found in `requirements.txt` and can be installed via pip: `pip install -r requirements.txt`.
 Python 3.10 is recommended.

 ## Usage
 Specify an input .csv file with a column of sequences for which you want to generate surprisal values, see 'test.csv' for an example.
 You also need to specify a name for a huggingface transformer of your choice.
 Call `python main.py -h` for details on command line args.